rsolter/rsolter.github.io/_posts/2020-05-05-SerieA_Classification.md

 ---
-title: "Predicting Soccer Matches Outcomes using caret"
+title: "Predicting Soccer Match Outcomes using caret"
 categories: [R, caret]
 date: 2020-05-05
 excerpt: "Building models to predict the outcome of Serie A matches"